MaxIV-KitsControls/dev-maxiv-scope/README.md

 =============
 ***

-Device servers for the Rohde and Schwarz oscilloscopes.
+Device servers for oscilloscopes.

+Provide a standard interface along with devices for RTO and RTM oscilloscopes.

 Information